Hydrology-IFH/HydroApps/README.md

 - an app folder for each of the Hydroapps.
 Those are standard django apps, with their specific folder structure.
 - `template_new_app`: This is an empty template if you want to create a new app.
 Just copy this folder and rename it to the name of your new app.
 - `front-end`: Inside of this folder is tha node front-end devellopment environment.
 So for every app where node is used to create the front-end, there is a sub-folder with the name of the app under `front-end\src\`.
+- `my_auth`: My own implementation of the django Account manager used on HydroApps.
+- app folders for each HydroApps-app.
+Those are standard django apps, with their specific folder structure.

-Furthermore there is a `static_data` folder that is not syncronised with `git`, as this folder is very big.
+- `static_data`: This folder is not syncronised with `git`, as this folder is very big.
 Inside of this folder you will find a subfolder for each app, where the massive static data like tifs and pdfs of the app are stored.

 ### Installation